Dbevan770/bank-tracker/README.md

 ![alt text](https://github.com/Dbevan770/bank-tracker/blob/main/tracker_gui_main_page.png "The file upload screen.")
 *The file upload screen.*

-After either drag-n-drop of the file or picking it through the file browser you will be prompted to name the sheet.
+After either drag-n-drop the file(s) or select them through the file browser (up to 5 in total) you will be prompted to name the sheet(s).
-If you do not specify a name Google will by default name the sheet "Sheet<number>":
+If you do not specify a name Google will by default name the sheet "Sheet(number)":

 ![alt text](https://github.com/Dbevan770/bank-tracker/blob/main/sheet_naming_page.png "The sheet naming page.")
 *The sheet naming page.*